ICJ Bar Reader program

-ICJ Victoria is currently selecting the ICJ Bar Reader for the Bar Readers’ Course to be conducted in September – October 2017.
+ICJ Victoria have selected the ICJ Bar Reader for the Bar Readers’ Course to be conducted in September – October 2018.

 Lawyer from the Asian/Pacific region with human rights experience and English language skill are encouraged to apply.
 Applications must include: